 NMAAHC Building, designed by Freelon Adjaye Bond Smith Group, architects

 On this date, we affirm Black architecture.
-African Americans have been involved in construction and architecture since America's colonial era.
+Africans and African Americans have been involved in construction and architecture since America's colonial era.

 The American plantation system relied heavily on African slave craftsmen kidnapped from Africa.
 Written records and examination of many of these buildings, such as Magnolia in Plaquemine’s Paris in 1785, the Gippy Plantation in South Carolina, and Windsor Hall in Greenville, Georgia, indicate slave architectural involvement.
 Some slave artisans were hired out to other owners, such as James Bell of Virginia, who was sent to Alabama to construct three spiral staircases for the Watkins-Moore-Grayson mansion.
 One of the more original structures designed and built by slaves was the Shotgun House.

 Several free Blacks also designed and built many homes in the Antebellum South.
 Charles, a free Black carpenter, woodworker, and brick mason, contracted with Robin de Logny in 1787 to build Destrehan Plantation in St. Charles Parish, LA.
 Louis Metoyer studied architecture in Paris and designed the Melrose House in Isle Breville, LA.
 Blacks designed several other plantations throughout the confederacy.
-This period of Black activity in building and construction came to an abrupt halt after the American Civil War.
+This period of Black activity in building and construction abruptly stopped after the American Civil War.
 Increasing industrialization, developing trade unions in the north that excluded Blacks, and the economic depression that accompanied Reconstruction largely eliminated the independent Black artisan.
-As 20th-century American education became more formalized, it became more difficult for a craftsman to build a structure independently though no formal licensing or professional identification was yet instituted.
+As 20th-century American education became more formalized, it became more difficult for a craftsman to build a structure independently, though no formal licensing or professional identification was yet instituted.

 Another Tuskegee professor was Wallace A. Rayfield, who designed many Black churches, including Ebenezer Baptist Church in Chicago and Birmingham’s Sixteenth Street Baptist Church.
 In 1897, John A. Lankford established one of the first Black architectural offices in America in Washington, D.C.
 He was a Tuskegee graduate and former superintendent of the Department of Mechanical Industries at Shaw University.
 Lankford designed many office buildings and churches in the east and south.
 Also, the University Board of Trustees approved the School of Architecture at Howard University on February 9, 1911.

-World War II had a great impact on African Americans in the Architectural profession.
+World War II greatly impacted African Americans in the Architectural profession.
 In 1941, the War Department awarded a $4.2 million contract to the Black firm McKissack & McKissack for constructing the Tuskegee Air Base.
-Two years later, Williams’ organization, Allied Engineers Inc., received a $39 million contract to design the U.S. Naval Base at Long Beach.
-In addition, the GI Bill (1944) offered to return veterans opportunities for education in a field never before available, and the 1954 Brown v.
+Williams’ organization, Allied Engineers Inc., two years later, received a $39 million contract to design the U.S. Naval Base at Long Beach.
+In addition, the GI Bill (1944) offered return veterans opportunities for education in a field never before available, and the 1954 Brown v.
 Board of Education ruling opened the doors of white schools to Black students.

 Unfortunately, the withdrawal of federal support for low- and moderate-income housing under the Reagan and H.W.
 Bush presidencies set back the progress of the African American architectural community.
-In 1991, the directory of African American Registered Architects identified some 877 Black architects in 43 states.
+In 1991, the Directory of African American Registered Architects identified some 877 Black architects in 43 states.
 Of these, only 49 are women.
 In 1993, Black architects made up only 7.5% of the AIA.
 The century-old vocational/professional split still harms Blacks in the architecture profession.
-The division between design and production at the academic level remains true in the large majority of firms where larger numbers of Black architects work on the production or technical side of the building rather than in the design studios.
+The division between design and production at the academic level remains true in most firms where larger numbers of Black architects work on the production or technical side of the building rather than in the design studios.

 As of 2013, fewer than 2 percent of the 105,000 licensed architects in the United States are African American, according to the National Association of Minority Architects (NOMA).
 Minority architects are rare at blue-chip architectural firms and seldom seen in senior management positions at these firms.
 In the last decade, the American Institute of Architects (AIA) has teamed up with NOMA, other minority architectural groups, and architecture schools at HBCUs.
 It recently partnered with the Girl Scouts to broaden the profession and to attract more women and people of diverse racial and ethnic backgrounds.

-These efforts are a big series of steps to add more color to a profession that remains largely off the radar of many college-bound minorities.
-In 2016, Phillip Freelon designed the National Museum of African American History and Culture in Washington, D.C.
+These efforts are steps to add more color to a profession that remains largely off the radar of many college-bound minorities.
+2016, Phillip Freelon designed the National Museum of African American History and Culture in Washington, D.C.
 Also, in 2018, the Legacy Museum from Enslavement to Incarceration opened.

 To Become An Urban Planner